 Newbery Award-winning children’s book author Laura Amy Schlitz, one of our Lower School librarians, shares with students her passions for folklore, literature, history, and natural science.

 The Lower School music program engages children in discovery and learning through dynamic teaching methods.
 Music classes provide opportunities for aural, visual, and kinesthetic learners to hear, feel, understand, see, and physically express themselves.
 Students are introduced to basic elements of music: rhythm, melody, harmony, form, and timbre.
 Fundamentals are explored through body percussion, speech, singing, movement, folk dances, singing games, and playing pitched and unpitched instruments.
 Fourth and fifth grade students further their knowledge by performing in Lower School choral, chamber, and jazz ensembles and participating in the exploratory instrumental program.
-Fourth grade students are able to participate in Lower School choral groups and the exploratory instrumental program.
+Fourth grade students are able to participate in Lower School choral groups and the exploratory instrumental program which currently includes recorder, flute, clarinet, and violin.
 Fifth grade students can participate in the Lower School choral groups and become members of instrumental ensembles.

 The mission of the Physical Education program is to provide students with a basic foundation of motor and manipulative skills, an understanding of the importance of physical fitness and sport, and the opportunity to develop effective personal and social skills.
 Students are provided with the opportunity and information necessary to make decisions about physical activity for their personal challenge, enjoyment, health, self-expression, and social interaction.
 Our goal is to promote a positive learning environment that meets the needs and abilities of all students, and encourages them to maintain a physically active lifestyle.